aws/amazon-ecs-agent/README.md

 The table below provides an overview of optional environment variables that can be used to configure the ECS agent.
-See [the Amazon ECS developer guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-config.html) for additional details on each available environment variable.
+See [the Amazon ECS developer guide](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs-agent-config.html) for additional details about how to configure the agent.

 | Environment Key | Example Value(s)            | Description | Default value on Linux | Default value on Windows |
 |:----------------|:----------------------------|:------------|:-----------------------|:-------------------------|